kelly40427/Grouped-Product-Recognition/README.md

 ![Dutch Markets dataset results](paper/dutch_markets_results.png)

 (c) Predictions of grouped product recognition on Dutch Markets dataset.

+The figures above illustrate example results of grouped product recognition across three datasets.
+Our framework successfully groups visually similar products into meaningful clusters, even in cluttered shelf layouts.
+However, some misgroupings remain, particularly in scenarios involving highly similar packaging or small items.

+Feature selection plays a crucial role in clustering quality.
+CNN-based features are the most effective, which capture rich semantic representations.
+Incorporating color and texture features enhances performance significantly.
+Spatial features also provide small but consistent improvements.
+Combining CNN, color, and spatial features consistently achieved higher ARI and NMI scores.
+Text features can also help, but this depends on image quality since blurred or low-resolution text may reduce performance.

+Another factor that influences performance is product size.
+Our analysis found that medium-sized and large-sized products usually achieve better clustering performance, while small products perform the worst.
+This happens because small items may affect the visibility of key features, making it hard to extract strong features.

+For object detection, we observed a substantial gap between our YOLOv5-based model and Vision-Language Models (VLMs) such as GPT-4o and InternVL2.5.
+VLMs often struggle to detect products accurately, and their results vary significantly depending on the prompt provided.
+In contrast, YOLOv5 consistently achieved higher accuracy across all datasets, demonstrating its suitability for object detection in densely packed retail environments.

+These findings offer a practical foundation for real-world applications such as automatic shelf monitoring, inventory management, and planogram compliance in retail settings.
+The proposed framework demonstrates strong potential for real-world retail applications.

+**Limitation and Future Work:**

+Although our framework achieves strong performance in grouped product recognition, several limitations remain.
+First, detection accuracy decreases in cluttered or densely packed shelves, making it difficult to separate individual items.
+Second, text-based features are not always reliable because blurry images or small fonts on packaging often lead to recognition errors.
+Finally, the clustering stage is sensitive to parameter selection, which can affect consistency across datasets.

+Future work will address these limitations in three directions.
+Detection can be improved for small and overlapping products by using advanced models such as YOLOv7 or by integrating post-processing steps.
+More advanced OCR methods, such as TrOCR, or image pre-processing strategies, can help extract clearer text features.
+Additionally, exploring alternative and more advanced clustering techniques could improve clustering performance.

 ## The paper
 The paper is available [here](https://essay.utwente.nl/107957/).